tjzvbokbnft/Embedding-free-Retrieval/README.md

 cd Embedding-free-Retrieval

 #string_noise --> optional (To use this package, you must manually add it to your site-packages directory.
-#If you don't need it, simply delete the related code.)
+#If you don't need it, simply delete the related code. -->using without the importance metric)
 pip install -r requirements.txt

 #play with demo